osyrisrblx/place-specific-plugins/README.md

 Plugins will load automatically on startup.

-If you make any changes to either plugin ModuleScripts _or_ ModuleScripts used by the plugins, you can reload them with the hotkey of `Ctrl+Shift+L` on Windows.
+If you make any changes to either plugin ModuleScripts _or_ ModuleScripts used by the plugins, you can reload them with the hotkey:

-TODO: Unsure what the hotkey is on MacOS
+- Windows: `Ctrl+Shift+L`
+- MacOS: `⇧⌘L`

 ## Caveats